PC Won't Turn on All of A Sudden | Get 7 Reliable Ways to Fix Computer Won't Turn On - Qiling

 Step 3.
 Recover/Migrate the applications, files, accounts from the old disk.

-1. Download and launch Qiling Disk Master.
-Choose "Data Rescue" mode, and click "Start".
+1. Download and launch Qiling Disk Master, then choose the "Data Rescue" mode and click "Start".

 2. Browse the steps and click "Scan".